 Beans are awesome!
 They are so healthy, inexpensive, versatile and there are so many varieties.
 I’m sure I’ve not even tried half of them.
-I’m sure plenty of other people have figured this out, but I just realized how great beans are as a thickener for sauces, soups and stews.
+I’m sure plenty of other people know this, but I recently realized how easy using beans to thicken soup, sauce and stew can be.
 Regardless, it’s worth repeating.

-I came up with this idea while I was making a recipe of pork chops and pan sauce with vegetables.
+I came up with the idea to thicken soup using beans while I was making a recipe of pork chops and pan sauce.
 I sometimes make a vegetable ragout using white beans and the sauce never needs any additional thickening.
-The beans add this lucious thickness that makes the sauce come together perfectly.
-For the pork chop recipe I didn’t want any beans in the sauce but still wanted the same silky texture as the ragout.
+The beans add a luscious thickness that makes the sauce come together perfectly.
+For the pork chop recipe I didn’t want any beans in the sauce.
+But I still wanted the same silky texture as the ragout.
 I always keep cans of refried beans around so figured that might work.

 Refried beans do have some whole beans in them so I smashed them with a spoon until they were nearly completely smooth.
-A few tablespoons of beans added into the sauce rewarded me with exactly what I was looking for- a rich, creamy sauce without adding fat or starch.
+A few tablespoons of beans added into the sauce rewarded me.
+I got exactly what I was looking for- a rich, creamy sauce without adding fat or starch.
 I did need to cook the sauce a few minutes for the beans to fully incorporate into the sauce.

 In addition to adding a silky texture to a sauce or stew, beans add welcome fiber that is lacking in nearly everyone’s diet.
-Fiber helps keep your insides moving and is shown to reduce cholesterol.
+Fiber helps keep your insides moving and reduces cholesterol.
 Some people complain of gas caused by beans, but that only happens with people that don’t get enough fiber already.
-If you eat beans regularly, the gas problems will go away and you’ll be left with a very well-functioning gastro-intestinal tract.
+If you eat beans regularly, the gas problems will go away and you’ll have a very well-functioning gastrointestinal tract.

-As I’m typing this, it occurred to me that I might be able to grind dry beans to use as an instant thickener similar to Wondra flour.
+As I type this, it occurred to me that I can grind dry beans as an instant thickener similar to Wondra flour.
 I’ll definitely try this in the future and post about the experience.